iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 You can create a voice prompt (aka a "shortcut") to ask Siri to do something.
 "Find my keys," "order my groceries," and "game time" are examples of what you can program Siri to do.
 There will be hundreds to download in addition to shortcuts you can create yourself.

 A new shortcuts tool with a shortcuts editor will help you set up your own quick commands.
-You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod and Apple Watch (£399.00 at Apple).
+You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod ($499.00 at Apple) and Apple Watch ($559.00 at Apple).

 FaceTime with 32 of your closest friends